CESI-Project/cube--frontend/CONTRIBUTING.md

 ## Found a Bug or request a feature/change ?

-You're welcome to summit a Issue, use the according template.
+You're welcome to summit an Issue, use the according template.

 ## Branching conventions